Course Description

 - Because much of the work of the course will be done during class time, your attendance and participation are very important.

 - You are allowed two absences altogether.
 I don’t differentiate between excused and unexcused absences.
 If you are absent from class more than twice, your final grade will be lowered by one grade for each absence (e.g., if you are absent three times, an A becomes an A-; if you are absent four times, an A becomes a B+).
+Keep in mind that we are already missing two Monday classes because of holidays.

 - If you arrive late to class, I count that as half an absence.